The logo for Lawn.com.au

 This is because beetroots thrive in cool to warm temperatures ranging from 10°C to 30°C.

-In the cooler regions of Australia, sow seeds in the warmer months.
+In the regions of Australia with cool climates, sow seeds in the warmer months.

 On the other hand, beetroots can be grown throughout the winter in tropical areas.